 The two leaves at level 1 are occupied by PSRs~J0742$-$2822 and J2313+4253, respectively, classified in the literature as ${\rm S_t}$ and $S_d?$.
 Both stars display profile frequency evolution with a blended trailing component with increasing amplitude towards higher frequencies.
-PSR~J0742$-$2822 may therefore be a ${\rm S_t}$/T given the circular polarization sign shift at around 600\,MHz, and J2313+4253 a conal single given its lack of sign shift in circular polarization~\citep[e.g.][]{gl98}.
-This represents a case where polarization would be crucial to properly distinguish profile class, as the shape and frequency evolution led to classifying J2313+4253 as $S_t$ -- supporting our desire to include this in future work (see Sect.~\ref{sec:discussion}).
+PSR~J0742$-$2822 may therefore be a ${\rm S_t}$/T given the circular polarisation sign shift at around 600\,MHz, and J2313+4253 a conal single given its lack of sign shift in circular polarisation~\citep[e.g.][]{gl98}.
+This represents a case where polarisation would be crucial to properly distinguish profile class, as the shape and frequency evolution led to classifying J2313+4253 as $S_t$ -- supporting our desire to include this in future work (see Sect.~\ref{sec:discussion}).
 Out of the four remaining branches, branches 3 and 4 comprise the bulk of the pulsars in the set; branch 5 being the third in importance, and branch 2 having a single child.

-\paragraph{Branch 2} (2 vertices) is made of PSRs J1935+1616 and J2018+2839.
+\paragraph{Branch 2} (two vertices) is made of PSRs J1935+1616 and J2018+2839.
 These two apparently similar profiles according to DTW are also classified as core and conal singles respectively.
-As our current dataset do not allow us to dependably utilise polarization information, our algorithm is sometimes not yet capable of differentiating between these two, based on shape alone.
-While J1935+1616 has a strong sign shift in circular polarization over a wide range of frequencies~\citep[][though displaying a second blended leading component in the 700--1000\,MHz bin]{gl98}\footnote{See, e.g., \href{https://psrweb.jb.man.ac.uk/epndb/\#gl98/J1935+1616/gl98_1408.epn}{profile at 1408\,MHz.}, last visited on 2 November 2023.}, only the circular polarization profile of J2018+2839 at 408\,MHz\footnote{\href{https://psrweb.jb.man.ac.uk/epndb/\#gl98/J2018+2839/gl98_408.epn}{J2018+2839 profile at 408\,MHz.}} shows sign shift below the trailing core peak.
-However, this is not seen at the three highest frequency bins of our sample, which rather show an antipodal profile (bump near pulse centroid)---hence a ${\rm S_d}$ classification.
+As our dataset did not allow us to dependably utilise polarisation information, our algorithm is sometimes not yet capable of differentiating between these two based on shape alone.
+While J1935+1616 has a strong sign shift in circular polarisation over a wide range of frequencies~\citep[][though displaying a second blended leading component in the 700--1000\,MHz bin]{gl98}\footnote{See, e.g., \href{https://psrweb.jb.man.ac.uk/epndb/\#gl98/J1935+1616/gl98_1408.epn}{profile at 1408\,MHz.}, last visited on 2 November 2023.}, only the circular polarisation profile of J2018+2839 at 408\,MHz\footnote{\href{https://psrweb.jb.man.ac.uk/epndb/\#gl98/J2018+2839/gl98_408.epn}{J2018+2839 profile at 408\,MHz.}} shows a sign shift below the trailing core peak.
+However, this is not seen at the three highest frequency bins of our sample, which rather show an antipodal profile (bump near pulse centroid) -- hence a ${\rm S_d}$ classification.

 \paragraph{Branch 3} (42 vertices) starts with vertex pulsar J1903+0135, whose relatively simple profiles that narrow and widen as we move from high to low frequencies.
 At level 2, the rightmost short branch shows a similar wide to narrow to wide evolution, with the addition of outriders that are more prominent in the highest frequencies.
 As we move up this branch, one of the two outrider components becomes more prominent than the other, and becomes more and more resolved at higher frequencies for the leaf (J1847$-$0402).
 The level 2 leftmost branch instead shows is similar to this last branch, with the subtle difference of showing signs of more than one component within the outrider components (e.g. J2002+4050 and J0332+5434).
 While these are classified as T, one could equally argue that these are M.